Prasad's Conjecture about dualizing involutions: Jordan decomposition and Automorphism

 \end{theorem} \begin{proof} The Theorem follows from Theorem \ref{thm:connectedcentre} and Fact \ref{rmk:dual of duality}. \end{proof} \begin{theorem} Let $G$ be a connected reductive group over $\fq$ with connected centre.
 Let $s\in G^{*^{F^*}}$ be a semisimple element.
 Then for any $\rho\in \E(G^F,s)$,

-where $J_s$ is the unique Jordan decomposition as in Theorem \ref{Jordandecompositionconnectedcentre}. \end{theorem} \begin{proof} Let us define the new bijection Then by the similar argument as in Theorem \ref{thm:connectedcentre}, one can easily show that the new bijection $\J_{s}^G$ as satisfies the properties $(1)-(7)$ as in the Theorem \ref{Jordandecompositionconnectedcentre}.
-Hence, we get the result. \end{proof}
+where $J_s$ is the unique Jordan decomposition as in Theorem \ref{Jordandecompositionconnectedcentre}. \end{theorem} \begin{proof} Define a new bijection, Then by arguments analogous to those in Theorem \ref{thm:connectedcentre}, one can easily show that the new bijection $\J_{s}^G$ satisfies the properties $(1)-(7)$ of Theorem \ref{Jordandecompositionconnectedcentre}.
+The result follows. \end{proof}